fluencelabs/examples/aqua-examples/decentralized-blockchain-gateway/README.md

 Along our journey, we pretty much touched on every possible chokepoint and discussed what a feasible approach to a quorum might look like.
 However, we made a couple significant omissions:

 * we trusted the Fluence nodes, which is not necessarily the right course of action.
-If you don't trust the Fluence nodes, you can expand on our work by running each providers set across multiple nodes end then compare the results sets across nodes, for example.
+If you don't trust the Fluence nodes, you can expand on this tutorial by running each providers set across multiple nodes and then compare the results sets across nodes, for example.
 We are very much looking forward to your PR!
 * we are satisfied with a probabilistic true-false quorum, which may be enough for a lot of use cases.
 However, we can expand our analysis to introduce learning over response (failure) attributes to the process to develop trust weights for each provider.
 That might allow us to use smaller subsets of providers for each call and run "test" requests outside of our workflow to update provider trust weights and then just pick the most trusted providers at "run time."
 Ditto for Fluence providers.
 Again, we are looking forward to your PRs.
 * we only used the Ethereum mainnet options for the provider requests.
-Please run it with other hosted blockchain solutions, such as Polygon PoS, and let us know if things don't work out in the Issues.
+Please run it with other hosted blockchain solutions, such as Polygon PoS.
+If things don't work out, let us know in Issues.

-Thank you for making it all the way to end and we hope that this little tutorial not only helped you learn a bit more about Fluence and Aqua but also provided a reminder on just how vigilant DApp developers need to be to be deserving of the *D*.
+Thank you for making it all the way to end and we hope that this little tutorial not only helped you learn a bit more about Fluence and Aqua but also provided a reminder on just how vigilant DApp developers need to be to use the *D* in their Apps.